Threads of Fate: Release

 A North American release was confirmed in July 1999 alongside Chrono Cross and Legend of Mana.
-The game was published in North America on July 18, 2000 by Square Electronic Arts, a Western publishing house co-managed with Electronic Arts.
+The game was published in North America on July 18, 2000, by Square Electronic Arts, a Western publishing house co-managed with Electronic Arts.
 For its Western release, the title was changed from Dewprism to Threads of Fate.
 The localization was led by Ryosuke Taketomi and Maki Yamane.
 An interactive game demo was packaged with early copies of Vagrant Story, featuring the beginning of the game up to the first boss.
 Threads of Fate formed part of a campaign run by Square Electronic Arts dubbed "Summer of Adventure 2000", releasing PlayStation titles each month between May and September with special bonuses.

 Reception

 Threads of Fate sold over 111,000 units in Japan by the end of 1999.
-Sugiyama noted that the game did not sell well, attributing this to competition from other major titles by both Square and other companies.
+Sugimoto noted that the game did not sell well, attributing this to competition from other major titles by both Square and other companies.

 The gameplay met with general praise.
 Japanese gaming magazine Famitsu was positive the gameplay's simplicity, and Chris Baker of Official U.S. PlayStation Magazine cited it as one of the best action RPGs of the time after Brave Fencer Musashi.
 GamePro found the combat enjoyable and simple, but criticized the targeting system and the "boring" level design.
 The reviewers for Electronic Gaming Monthly all criticised a lack of gameplay depth.
 GameSpot's Andrew Vestal praised the gameplay and variety between the two characters, but felt the game was too short.
 David Smith, writing for IGN, cited the gameplay as simple yet enjoyable and the platforming elements as more challenging than frustrating.
 Samuel Bass of Next Generation praised the gameplay and controls, though noted its fast pace might be off-putting to fans of Square's slower-paced RPG titles.
 RPGFan writer Stahn Mahn enjoyed the gameplay despite its simple design.
 Andrew Long of RPGamer felt the game was repetitive in its combat and character progression, including Rue's monster designs.
 Critics had mixed opinions on the game's difficulty, and several reviewers found issues with the in-game camera and controls.